FMA126/trailer-share-server/README.md

 All trailer action requests must include a valid HTTP header `Authorization:
 Token token=<token>` or they will be rejected with a status of 401 Unauthorized.

-All of the trailer actions, except for `watch`, follow the *RESTful* style.
+All of the trailer actions follow the *RESTful* style.

-Trailers are associated with users.
-Actions, other than update, will only retrieve a trailer if the user associated with the `Authorization` header is one of those two users.
-If this requirement is unmet, the response will be 404 Not Found, except for the index action which will return an empty trailers array.

 *Summary:*